Table of Contents

 This is a common scenario of how one broken link in the supply chain (manufacturing) can have a ripple effect that ultimately decreases sales.
 The supply chain is what keeps a business moving, therefore if it’s velocity is slow or if the chain is not optimized, you can’t grow efficiently.

 The 9 best ways to optimize your supply chain

-Improving your supply chain doesn’t have to be a hassle.
+Improving your retail supply chain doesn’t have to be a hassle.
 With the mix of technology and improved business processes, you can make supply chain improvements in a short amount of time.
 Here are nine considerations that may help you improve your supply chain.

 1. Reduce your average shipping zone